-Join our free community scheme to reduce isolation by collecting life stories!
+Enjoy our free community scheme to reduce isolation by talking about life stories!

 Perfect for kids & Grandparents!

 Social distancing shouldn't mean we need to be isolated.

 We want to encourage people to stay connected by having conversations about their life stories.